Maelstrom8/Ascalon/README.md

 ## Save Files

 ### **Save Files for this game are not specific to this modlist.
-If you have a current save, you will load into it be - whether or not you have mods.This modlist is designed for a new save**
+If you have a current save, you will load into it be - whether or not you have mods.
+This modlist is designed for a new save**

 Due to my sheer inexperience of playing with mods, I do not know what happens if you load into an existing game with these mods.
 Back your save up if you already have one prior to using this list.